-- U.S. citizen eligible to vote in Minnesota
+- Must be eligible to vote in Minnesota

-- Able to read, write and speak English
+- Must be able to read, write, and speak English

 - Able to communicate clearly with voters